glouppe/proj0016-big-data-project/kickoff.md

 - Prof. Bertrand Cornélusse ([bertrand.cornelusse@uliege.be](mailto:bertrand.cornelusse@uliege.be))
 - Prof. Pierre Geurts ([p.geurts@uliege.be](mailto:p.geurts@uliege.be))

+Each group will be assigned a mentor.
-Feel free to contact any of us for help!
+Feel free to contact your **mentor** for any question.

 <br>
 .center[